 - Clean or replace air filters if you have AC or an air cleaner.

-- Have several day supply of groceries that don’t require cooking.
+- Have several day supply of medications and groceries that don’t require cooking.

 For Educators and Parents: Guidance for School Outdoor Activities